Cardiac | Bridging practice and precision: Supervision, collaboration and imaging in cardiovascular care (cont.)

 Cardiac Skills Australia

-Amy is the owner and director of Cardiac Skills Australia where she facilitates Focussed Cardiac Ultrasound workshops and other cardiac trainings for Drs around Australia and New Zealand.
+Amy Secomb is the Owner and Director of Cardiac Skills Australia, delivering highly specialised Focussed Cardiac Ultrasound workshops and advanced cardiac training programs for medical practitioners across Australia and New Zealand.